sa586/CS5300-Project-1/README.txt

 ==How To Run
 It is easy to run the project from Eclipse if Tomcat is installed and configured.
 The default URL set is http://localhost/CS5300/Assign3
 As a .war file, the project can be deployed to a web server or platform such as Amazon's Elastic Beanstalk.
 Simply update the provided CS5300.war file onto the service and run it.
+Doing so will deploy the application to http://yoururl/Assign3